-The constating documents of the Fund contain details of the liabilities to be included in calculating the NAV for each series of units of the Fund.
-The liabilities of the Fund include, without limitation, all bills, notes and accounts payable, all management fees, administration fees and fund costs payable or accrued, all contractual obligations for the payment of money or property, all allowances authorized or approved by us for taxes (if any) or contingencies and all other liabilities are series expenses or common expenses of the Fund.
-In calculating the NAV for each series of units, we will use the latest reported information available to us on each trading day.
-The purchase or sale of portfolio securities by the Fund will be reflected in the first calculation of the NAV for each series of units after the date on which the transaction becomes binding.
+The constating documents of each of the Mackenzie Funds contain details of the liabilities to be included in calculating the NAV for the series of units of the Fund.
+The liabilities of a Mackenzie Fund include, without limitation, all bills, notes and accounts payable, all management fees, administration fees and fund costs payable or accrued, all contractual obligations for the payment of money or property, all allowances authorized or approved by us for taxes (if any) or contingencies and all other liabilities of the Mackenzie Fund.
+We will determine in good faith whether such liabilities are series expenses or common expenses of the Mackenzie Fund.
+In calculating the NAV for the series of units, we will use the latest reported information available to us on each trading day.
+The purchase or sale of portfolio securities by a Mackenzie Fund will be reflected in the first calculation of the NAV for the series of units after the date on which the transaction becomes binding.

-Within the past three (3) years, we have not exercised our discretion to deviate from the Fund's valuation practices described above.
+Within the past three (3) years, we have not exercised our discretion to deviate from the Mackenzie Funds' valuation practices described above.